The Bellman equation for power utility maximization with semimartingales

-\begin{Example} We apply our results in an It\^o model with bounded mean variance tradeoff process together with an existence result for BSDEs.
-For the case of utility from terminal wealth only, we retrieve (a minor generalization of) the pioneering result of~\cite[\S3]{HuImkellerMuller.05}; the case with intermediate consumption is new.
+We show that this is bounded uniformly in $\tau$; then $\{\ell_{\tau} \cX^p_{\tau}\dvtx\tau\mbox{ stopping time}\}$ is boun\-ded in $L^\delta (P)$ and hence uniformly integrable.
+Indeed, $E[\ell_{\tau}^{q_0}]$ is boun\-ded by assumption.
+The set of wealth processes corresponding to admissible strategies is stable under stopping.
+Therefore, $E[D_T\frac{1}{p_0}\cX_{\tau}^{p_0}]\leq u^{(p_0)}(x_0)$, the value function for the utility maximization problem with exponent $p_0$.
+The result follows as $D_T\geq k_1$. \end{pf} \begin{Remark} In \cite{Nutz09a}, Example 4.6, we give a condition which implies that the utility maximization problem is finite for \textup{all} $p_0\in(0,1)$.
+Conversely, given such a $p_0\in(p,1)$, one can show that $L\in \mathbf{B}(p_0/p)$ if $D$ is uniformly bounded from above (see \cite {Nutz09d}, Corollary 4.2). \end{Remark} \begin{Example} We apply our results in an It\^o model with bounded mean--variance tradeoff process together with an existence result for BSDEs.
+For the case of utility from terminal wealth only, we retrieve (a minor generalization of) the pioneering result of \cite{HuImkellerMuller05}, Section 3; the case with intermediate consumption is new.
 Let $W$ be an $m$-dimensional standard Brownian motion ($m\geq d$) and assume that $\F$ is generated by $W$.
 We consider

 where $b$ is predictable $\R^d$-valued and $\sigma$ is predictable $\R^{d\times m}$-valued with everywhere full rank; moreover, we consider constraints $\sC$ satisfying (C1) and (C2).
-We are in the situation of Assumptions~\ref{se:contCase} with $dM=\sigma\,dW$ and $\lambda = (\sigma\sigma^\top)^{-1}b$.
-The process $\theta:=\sigma^\top \lambda$ is called \emph{market price of risk}.
+We are in the situation of Assumptions \ref{secontCase} with $dM=\sigma \,dW$ and $\lambda= (\sigma\sigma^\top)^{-1}b$.
+The process $\theta:=\sigma^\top \lambda$ is called \textit{market price of risk}.
 We assume that there are constants $k_i>0$ such that

-The latter condition is called \emph{bounded mean-variance tradeoff}.
-Note that $dQ/dP=\cE(-\lambda \sint M)_T=\cE(-\theta \sint W)_T$ defines a local martingale measure for $\cE(R)$.
-By~\cite[\S4.2]{Nutz.09a} the utility maximization problem is finite for all $p$ and the opportunity process $L$ is bounded and bounded away from zero.
-It is continuous due to Remark~\ref{rk:LcontAndBSDEAppl}(i).
+The latter condition is called \textit{bounded mean--variance tradeoff}.
+We remark that $dQ/ dP=\cE(-\lambda\sint M)_T=\cE(-\theta\sint W)_T$ defines a local martingale measure for~$\cE(R)$.
+By \cite{Nutz09a}, Section 4.2, the utility maximization problem is finite for all $p$ and the opportunity process $L$ is bounded and bounded away from zero.
+It is continuous due to Remark~\ref{rkLcontAndBSDEAppl}(i).